 Council says it wants to create a ‘uniquely Mancunian’ space in the neglected square

-In a prior information notice for the competition published last week, the council said that it was important to the people of Manchester to have a green space in the city centre.
+In a prior information notice for the competition published last summer, the council said that it was important to the people of Manchester to have a green space in the city centre.

 But it added that any planting would need to allow the space to stay flexible to accommodate the tens of thousands of people who walk through the square each day.

 A spokesperson for the council said that proposals to turn Tadao Ando’s concrete pavilion into a green wall was a “popular option” with local people.

 The controversial one-storey pavilion, the Japanese architect’s only UK building, was built in the gardens in 2002 as part of a redevelopment following the 1996 IRA bombing of the city centre.

 Proposals by architect Urban Edge and landscape practice LDA to demolish the pavilion and replace it with a two-storey restaurant building in 2017 were scrapped after Legal & General, the pavilion’s owner, said they were unviable.

 But a free-standing concrete wall which is part of the pavilion but owned by the council has already been demolished.

 The council has previously said it wanted to create a space that people are talking about “for all the right reasons”.